The fundamental localization phases in quasiperiodic systems: A unified framework and exact results

+which not only provides the MEs, but also gives the localization length $\xi_l = \gamma^{-1}(E)$ for the localized states.

-These results in the dual space provide an analytic characterization in the original space.
-Specifically, for $E < |\lambda^2 / \mu|$, the eigenstate with energy $E$ in real space is extended, with a correlation length $\xi_e = \gamma^{-1}(E)$, as localized states are mapped to extended states under the dual transformation.
+With the above results in the dual space, we can easily obtain the analytic characterization in the original space.
+Specifically, for $E < |\lambda^2 / \mu|$, the eigenstate with energy $E$ in real space is extended, with a correlation length $\xi_e = \gamma^{-1}(E)$, as localized states are transformed into extended states under the dual transformation.
 For $E > |\lambda^2 / \mu|$, the eigenstate with energy $E$ remains critical.

-We further introduce new exactly solvable models which support all three types of MEs.
-In addition to the two MEs marking the critical-to-localized transition and the critical-to-extended transition, the model also exhibits traditional MEs that separate the extended and localized states.
-The system remains exactly solvable by choosing $\mu = \lambda_1 = 0$, resulting in the following model
+We further consider another more exotic exactly solvable regime that realizes all three basic types of MEs, namely the MEs separating extended from localized states, extended from critical states, and critical from localized states.
+This corresponds to $\mu = \lambda_1 = 0$, for which the QP onsite potential is applied solely to the spin-down fermions in the SSQP model.
+The spin-up fermions have a uniform hopping, and are coupled to spin-down states through the onsite spin-flip transitions.
+In this regime the coupling matrices simplify to

-As guided by the principles, the incommensurately distributed zeros (IDZs) appear at the shared components $\sigma_0$ and $\sigma_z$, indicating the emergence of critical orbitals.
-As shown in Fig.~\ref{fig:GIZ}(c), when $V_B/t$ is sufficiently large, the spectrum consists solely of critical and localized states.
-The mobility edges $E_c = \pm 2t$ separate the critical states for $|E| < 2t$ from the localized states for $|E| > 2t$.
-For intermediate values of $V_B/t$, the system exhibits extended orbitals in the spectrum.
+The phase diagram in Fig.~\ref{fig:GIZ}(c) reveals all three fundamental MEs resulting from the interplay between IDZs in shared components ($\sigma_z,\sigma_0$) and the broken chiral symmetry.
+When $V_B/t$ is sufficiently large, the spectrum exhibits only critical and localized states, with MEs $E_c = \pm 2t$ separating the critical states ($|E| < 2t$) and the localized states ($|E| > 2t$).
+For intermediate $V_B/t$, extended orbitals also appear in the spectrum.

-Both the original model and its corresponding dual model are exactly solvable, as both $|\Pi_j| = 0$ and $|\Pi_n| = 0$, allowing for a rigorous characterization of the entire spectrum.
-The reduced 1D spinless quasiperiodic (QP) chain shows unchanged hopping and an effective on-site potential as

-This energy-dependent on-site potential, as shown in the upper panel of Fig.~\ref{fig:GIZ}(c), is key to understanding the entire phase diagram.